A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Releasing beautiful restorations of films as great as this is Criterion at it's best.
 The fact that it's the film's north american DVD/Blu-ray debut adds to it being a total treasure.
 Now they need to bring us a blu-ray of Vlacil's only slightly lesser film "Valley of the Bees".

-The supplements on the disc sing Pialat's praises better than I could.
-I'm sad that Pialat regarded himself as a horsefly on the tail of french cinema.
-He did win the Palme D'Or for "Sous Le Soleil De Satan" which I have yet to see (hint, hint Criterion).
+There are excellent supplements on the disc, and they sing the praises of Pialat's oeuvre better than I could.
+I'm sad that Pialat at one time regarded himself as a horsefly on the tail of French cinema, which he regarded as a small industry to begin with.
+He did win the Palme D'Or for "Sous Le Soleil De Satan" which I have yet to see.

 There are so many things one could say to praise this film.
 I'll simply say that it is one of the most beautifully framed films I've seen.
 The dream sequences are just fantastic.
 The way this film is greater than the sum of its extraordinary parts is proof that Tarkovsky was a master right out of the gate (as opposed to my beloved Ingmar Bergman, who took 10 films to get to the highest level of cinema).